 If you can’t get to 2,000 karma – chances are you’ll have trouble organically promoting anything across Reddit.

-Now that you have an account with which you can post… It’s time to start marketing.
+Now that you have an account with which you can post… It’s time to start content marketing.

 Step #3: Use these guerilla marketing strategies

-You have loads of options when it comes to how you promote your product – and ultimately…
+You have loads of options when it comes to how you promote your product to the Reddit community – and ultimately…

-Your success will depend entirely on your ability to build reputation and post in a way that looks organic within the community.
+Your success will depend entirely on your ability to build reputation among Reddit users and post in a way that looks organic within the community.

-Here are some tactics for building your campaign:
+Here are some tactics for building your campaign for Reddit traffic:

 Tactic #1: Find a product recommendation thread

-A lot of product-focused communities on Reddit have a weekly recommendation or questions threads.
+A lot of product-focused communities on Reddit have a weekly recommendation or questions threads – These make for a great marketing channel.

 For example – /r/MaleFashionAdvice has a Should/Shouldn’t buy thread 2 times every week.

-That’s 2 opportunities a week to do something like this:
+That’s two opportunities a week to do something like this:

-- Reply to the first comment from account #2, show support for your own store
+- Reply to the first comment from account #2, show support for your own store, and make sure not to go overboard.

 - Add a few upvotes to the parent comment to get the ball rolling